gurusi/systemd-make-environment/README.md

 # systemd-make-environment
 Let's say that you have written an application *foo* and that you have converted it into a daemon called *foo****d***.
-The Linux distribution you are using comes with [http://en.wikipedia.org/wiki/Systemd](systemd) as its init system.
-No one has written a systemd service unit file for *food*, so you're on your own.
+You'd like to run *food* on your Linux box properly (as a system service with all the bells and whistles), and the Linux distribution you are running comes with [*systemd*](http://en.wikipedia.org/wiki/Systemd) as its init system.
+Sooner or later, you are bound to need a [*service unit file*](http://www.freedesktop.org/software/systemd/man/systemd.service.html) for *food* in order to run it the *systemd* way.

-*food* needs to have some environment variables set, like *PIZZA_TYPE*.
-So far so good.
+*food* is a bit special.
+In order to run properly, it needs to have some environment variables set, like *PIZZA_TYPE*.
+Okay, but *PIZZA_TYPE* isn't

-But, there is a problem: *PIZZA_TYPE* isn't static, such as:
+***static***, such as:
 ```
 PIZZA_TYPE="margerita"
 ```
-... but gets set dynamically by some weird shell magic that kinda looks like this:
+... but instead gets set ***dynamically*** by some clever shell magic you devised in order to save you tedious programming in -- I dunno -- Java.
+The magic kinda looks like this:
 ```
 PIZZA_TYPE=$(grep -Eiv '(meat|eggs)' /var/lib/pizza/pizza-types | head -n1)
 ```

-You can't just stick this expression in */etc/default/food* and say this in the */lib/systemd/system/food.service* unit file:
+You can't just stick this expression in */etc/default/food* and instruct *systemd* to use it in tje */lib/systemd/system/food.service* unit file:
 ```
 EnvironmentFile=/etc/default/food
 ```
 ... because *systemd* **doesn't evaulate** the environment files you give it; it just reads the *EnvironmentFile*, line by line, and sets the environment variables verbatim. *Some say that this is a security feature.
 And that you are better off without it.
 All we know is...* that the Stig won't set our environment variables for us.
 We'll have to do it ourselves.

 So, do your environment stuff in */etc/default/food*, and set the *ExecStartPre* hook in your */lib/systemd/system/food.service* like so: